Closeup of a hand installing a Rockwool insulation batt on top of a brick wall

 Sound Transmission Class (STC) is a metric that describes how well a building partition attenuates airborne sound.

-STC is a widely-used measure in the US for rating walls, ceilings, doors, floors, and windows.
+STC is a widely used measure in the US for rating walls, ceilings, doors, floors, and windows.
 It gives a rough guide to the decibel reduction that a partition delivers for noise at various frequencies.

 The higher the STC rating, the better the sound attenuation.
 STC works well for the noise of conversation and day-to-day sounds common in the home.

 It’s not so good for noises with a lot of lower frequencies because these will vibrate the fabric of the building in a different way.
-The types of noise that STC is less suited for measuring include heavy machinery or music with a lot of bass.

 Bear in mind that STC-rated partitions are only as good as their weakest link, and failure to complete a perimeter seal or using a hollow-core door can let a lot of noise pass around the structure, causing nuisance despite your best efforts.